layoutBox/PinLayout/README.md

 ###### Example with `pinEdges`

 With `pinEdges()` the left and right margins are applied even if only the left and width has been set.
-The reason is the call to pinEdges() have pinned the two horizontal edges at their position before applying margins.
+The reason is the call to pinEdges() has pinned the two horizontal edges at their position before applying margins.

 ![](Docs/pinlayout-margin-pinEdges-02.png)